agent-jay/Pong-clone/README.md

  11. Very imp- simultaneous key input doesnt work. use get pressed instead?
 DONE
  12. Stop speed increase beyond a point.
 After a while, the ball becomes so fast, points are awarded for no reason

-Important note: I just realised that objects in python are mutable.
-This is the reason that rectangles that are modified in a function still retain changes outside